-The mission of MD Anderson Radiation Oncology division is to provide compassionate, state-of-the-art, innovative, high quality radiation treatment to our patients in the safest possible manner.
+The goal of MD Anderson's Radiation Oncology division is to provide compassionate, state-of-the-art, innovative, high-quality radiation treatment to our patients in the safest possible manner.
 Our radiation oncologists are recognized internationally for their excellence in patient care and research.
-We deliver specialized, cutting-edge care by advancing clinical treatment studies, laboratory research, radiation physics, and education.
+We deliver specialized, cutting-edge care by advancing clinical treatment studies, laboratory research, radiation physics and education.

 Our radiation oncologists and radiation physicists develop plans for individualized treatment by collaborating closely with our multidisciplinary medical and surgical oncology partners to provide top-ranked care and enhance health outcomes.
 At MD Anderson, we use a spectrum of cutting-edge technology and advanced radiotherapy techniques, many pioneered by our world-renowned faculty, in order to treat tumors effectively while reducing side effects of treatment.

 Our team of expert radiation oncologists, radiation therapists, dosimetrists and physicists are committed to the quality of our care, and we hold the prestigious ACR (American College of Radiology) and ASTRO (American Society of Radiation Oncology) accreditations recognizing highest quality radiation oncology services.

 Our tools and expertise allow us to offer patients the most effective and advanced radiation treatments available, including new therapies that reduce or eliminate some of the side effects of radiation treatment.
 Learn more about our services.

 Along with our Texas Medical Center location, we serve communities across the greater Houston area, West Houston, Sugar Land, The Woodlands, League City and Galveston.
 View a list of our treatment locations.